-ACU typically hosts around 150 F-1 and J-1 students.
+ACU typically hosts around 150 F-1 and J-1 students annually on campus.
 F-1 students are admitted to the U.S. for academic study and usually self-sponsored.
 J-1 exchange visitors come for academic and cultural exchange and are sponsored by national governments or private sponsors.
 We recommend you check the GOAINTL screen on Banner or call the OISVS to identify which of your students are international students.

 What basic immigration regulations must ACU international students follow?

 International students must:

 - Check in at OISVS with their documents upon arrival.

 - Attend the International Student Orientation (offered each Fall/Spring semester).

 - Enroll full time in on-campus courses each Fall and Spring semester.

 - Report any address and phone changes to OISVS within 10 days of moving.